ministryofjustice/jotw-runbooks/index.md

 See Google's full [documentation](https://google.github.io/eng-practices/review/reviewer/standard.html) on coding standards.

+Monzo also puts forward a number of [principles](https://monzo.com/blog/2018/06/29/engineering-principles) worth consideration.

 ### Code Review
 On this aspect, it seems Google has done an excellent job covering the dos and don'ts.
 For now we can reference their documentation, however, as a team we can discuss if there are areas in which we diverge from their documentation or are not applicable.